 You can complain to us in writing about how we have handled your personal information.
 For more information on how DVA manages complaints, compliments and feedback, please refer to DVA’s Feedback Management Policy.

 In accordance with the Guidelines for Federal and ACT Government World Wide Websites issued by the Australian Privacy Commissioner, the Department of Veterans' Affairs (DVA) provides the following privacy statements.

 Security of your information

-DVA seeks to comply with the Information Privacy Principles under the Privacy Act 1988 (the Privacy Act) in the collection, storage, use and disclosure of personal information in its possession.
+DVA seeks to comply with the Australian Privacy Principles under the Privacy Act in the collection, storage, use and disclosure of personal information in its possession.
 The Privacy Act provides for specific rights and remedies of individuals in the event of a breach by the department of its duties under the Act.